Oshanotter/test/README.md

 1. [Method 1:](#method-1) Download the .app file (simple. runs slower than other methods)
 2. [Method 2:](#method-2) Download the .app file and supporting directories (simple. runs normal speed)
 3. [Method 3:](#method-3) Download all files in this repository and run with Python (more difficult. runs normal speed)
+Deciding which method for you is important.
+I would recommend option 2 for most people as it is still simple and it starts up at a regular speed.
+Option 1 is the second best choice as it is the simplest, but it starts up slower than the other options.
+Option 3 is not recommended for most users because it is more for advanced users who know how to code.

 ### Method 1